-While we have no indication that your information was actually viewed by the unauthorized person, or that it has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-As a precaution, we have arranged for Kroll to provide identity monitoring at no cost to you for one year.
+While we have no indication that your information has been or will be misused, we wanted to notify you of this incident and assure you that we take it very seriously.
+Out of an abundance of caution, we have secured the services of Kroll to provide identity monitoring services at no cost to you for one year.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
-For more information on identity theft prevention and Kroll Identity Monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website:

-Visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.

-You have until October 27.
-2020 to activate your identity monitoring services.
-Membership Number: <<Member ID>>
+Visit <<IDMonitoringURL>> to activate and take advantage of your identity monitoring services.
+You have until <<Date>> to activate your identity monitoring services.
+Membership Number: <<Member ID>> and Weaver